 The customize area contains multiple sections.
 Each section has its own set of options you can modify.
 A brief overview of each section is provided below:

 Note - When you edit your website in the Live Customizer, external links may not show up (links to other websites, like your social media accounts, etc.).

 To check that the links are working properly just open your website on a new tab (either by going directly to your domain or clicking on View Site outside of the customizer).

 In the 'General Settings' section, you'll be able to set up your default fonts, the site's background color and a couple of other global/general options.
 You can adjust a bunch of other multiple global options here.

-In the general settings you can also choose a custom pre-designed theme that would automatically apply styles to your site.
+You can also choose a custom pre-designed theme there that would automatically apply styles to your site.
 Note that applying a theme may override some of your previously defined colors, but it would not affect your actual content, just the layout/design.

 2. Header & Footer

 Here you can find multiple settings for your header and footer, like adding your logo, change the header or navigation layout, add a "Top Bar" above your header, add navigation links/items or footer widgets, and hide certain elements if those are not needed.